thor314/uncloak/meta/meta-Node Type List.md

     - Set
     - Algebraic Structure (todo)
     - Complexity Class (todo)
+- Abstraction - an abstract, platonic ideal of an existing object
 - Software: written by monkeys like you, me, and GPT-3
     - Library (todo)
     - Binary (todo)